femfataal/mdm-art-repo/journal.md

+## Entry 7:13 ##
+line out is done now on to the gate.
+Could I have done a better job?
+Certainly.
+But I can fix some of it when colouring and shading

 ## Entry 17/9 7:09 ##
 continuing to work on the line out, after which things should get easier.
 Meanwhile, I am getting mad at myself that I should have done this ages ago, and how am I supposed to do the whole thing in less than 3 hours.
 Anyways, we struggle on with my disability of being able to draw a tree and refusal to look it up.